KewbitXMR/haveno-app/README.md

 ## Setting up a testing environment

-Before you begin, you'll need to set up a testing environment:
+Before you begin, you'll need to set up a testing environmentg:

-- **Android Device or Emulator:** You can test on a physical Android phone or use an Android simulator via [Android Studio](https://studio.android.com) for advanced users.
-[BlueStacks](https://www.bluestacks.com/download.html) is another option with a gentler learning curve.
+- **Begin by choosing Android Device or an Emulator:** You can test on a;
+  - physical Android phone
+  - Use an Android simulator via [Android Studio](https://studio.android.com) for advanced users.
+  - Or use [BlueStacks](https://www.bluestacks.com/download.html) is another option with a gentler learning curve, for the more non-technical.
-- **Latest Pre-release Builds:** Obtain the latest pre-release builds from the [Releases](https://github.com/KewbitXMR/haveno-app/releases) page.
-These are typically updated weekly.
+- **Download Latest Pre-release Builds:** Obtain the latest pre-release builds from the [Releases](https://github.com/KewbitXMR/haveno-app/releases) page.
+These are typically updated weekly, they are connected to stagenet, so do not send real XMR funds to these addresses, we are in the testing period while I audit the code in full.

 **Important:** Follow the instructions in this guide carefully for Haveno App to function correctly.